-The Institute for Infocomm Research (I²R pronounsed as i-squared-r) is a member of the Agency for Science, Technology and Research (A*STAR) family and is Singapore's largest ICT research institute, Established in 2002, their vision is to power a vibrant and strong infocomm ecosystem in Singapore.
-The institute seeks to foster world-class research and develop a deep talent pool of infocomm professionals to power a vibrant knowledge-based Singapore.
-At I²R, the key research areas are in Artificial Intelligence, Audio, Language & Speech, Data Analytics, Communications & Networks, Cybersecurity, Heterogeneous Analytics, Healthcare, Robotics & AV, Satellite, Smart Energy & Environment and Video & Image Analytics.
+The Institute for Infocomm Research (I²R pronounced as i-squared-r) is a member of the Agency for Science, Technology and Research (A*STAR) family and is Singapore's largest ICT research institute, Established in 2002, their vision is to power a vibrant, strong and knowledge-based infocomm ecosystem in Singapore.
+The institute seeks to foster world-class research and develop a deep talent pool of infocomm professionals.
+At I²R, the key research areas are in Artificial Intelligence, Audio, Language and Speech, Data Analytics, Communications and Networks, Cybersecurity, Heterogeneous Analytics, Healthcare, Robotics and AV, Satellite, Smart Energy and Environment and Video and Image Analytics.

-The National Research Foundation (NRF), set up on 1 January 2006, is a department within the Prime Minister's Office.
+The National Research Foundation (NRF) is a department within the Singapore Prime Minister's Office.
 The NRF sets the national direction for research and development (R&D) by developing policies, plans and strategies for research, innovation and enterprise.
 It also funds strategic initiatives and builds up R&D capabilities by nurturing research talent.

-The Industrial PhD Programme (IPP) is a joint partnership between Singapore Economic Development Board (EDB), TUM Asia, and selected sponsoring companies.
-It aims to develop a pool of graduates with critical R&D skill-sets for roles in the industry, through providing them with training in a corporate R&D environment.
+The Industrial PhD Programme (IPP) is a joint partnership between the Singapore Economic Development Board (EDB), TUM Asia, and selected sponsoring companies.
+The IPP grant, provided by the EDB to these companies, aims to develop a pool of postgraduate manpower with critical R&D skill-sets for roles in industry, through providing them with training in a corporate R&D environment.

-The PHC Merlion Program is a joint French-Singaporean collaboration, managed by the Institut Français de Singapour, in partnership with Singaporean institutions to encourage and support new scientific research development between French and Singaporean laboratories, through funding the scientists’ trip exchanges.
+The PHC Merlion Program is a joint French-Singaporean collaboration managed by the Institut Français de Singapour in partnership with Singaporean institutions.
+Its aim is to encourage and support new scientific research development between French and Singaporean laboratories through funding scientists’ trip exchanges.
 There are three different funding opportunities:

 Merlion Project : Funding of missions between France and Singapore for researchers, post-doctoral and doctoral students involved in a joint research project.